 - Reducing barriers to entry for participation in democracy.
-I work on Resistbot, which allows you to write letters to your state representatives and your local paper via text message.
+I have worked on Resistbot, which allows you to write letters to your state representatives and your local paper via text message.

 - Making healthcare available to everyone.
 Everyone should have the opportunity to take care of their health and their family’s health without going bankrupt.
 I work with an organization called Right Care Alliance to advocate on behalf of patients confronting artificially inflated drug prices.

 - Fighting racial injustice in the American punitive system.
-The American justice system overwhelmingly targets, prosecutes, and punishes black people, and then it sells prison labor far below minimum wage to corporations (yet again distributing benefits from the disempowered and disenfranchised to the already rich).
+The American justice system overwhelmingly targets, prosecutes, and punishes black people, and then sells prison labor far below minimum wage to corporations—distributing benefits from the disempowered and disenfranchised to the already rich.
 I have worked with SURJ (training team) on this in Chicago.
 Another organization doing excellent work on this in Chicago is CPAC.
-Right now, I work on an app that helps California residents incarcerated for marijuana charges appeal for their sentences to be reduced and their records to be expunged now that marijuana is a legal (and lucrative) endeavor in California.
-In any state where marijuana becomes legal, I’ll fight to see similar restorative justice measures put in place.
+I have worked on an app that helps people incarcerated for marijuana charges appeal their sentences where marijuana is now legal (and lucrative) in the U.S.

 “Hey, my organization works on one of those things!”
 Fantastic.
 I’d love to help.
 These are the activities I’m definitely willing to do:

 - Write code.
 This is mostly what I do.
 I’m pretty good at it and I don’t get tired of it (yet).
 I look for a few things in an open source or service project before I contribute.
 We can discuss that offline.

 - Recruit within my network.
 I know great people who might like to help you out.
 I’m happy to reach out to them.
 I am not good at recruiting strangers on the street—I’m not a conversation starter.